Eukaryotic small ribosomal subunit (40S): Overall structure

 The shape of the small subunit can be subdivided into two large segments, the head and the body.
 Characteristic features of the body include the left and right feet, the shoulder and the platform.
 The head features a pointed protrusion reminiscent of a bird's beak.
 The mRNA binds in the cleft between the head and the body, and there are three binding sites for tRNA, the A-site, P-site and E-site (see article on protein translation for details).

 The core of the 40S subunit is formed by the 18S ribosomal RNA (abbreviated 18S rRNA), which is homologous to the prokaryotic 16S rRNA.
 This rRNA core is decorated with dozens of proteins.
-In the figure "Crystal Structure of the Eukaryotic 40S Ribosomal Subunit from T. thermophila", the ribosomal RNA core is represented as a grey tube and expansion segments are shown in red.
+In the figure "Crystal Structure of the Eukaryotic 40S Ribosomal Subunit from Tetrahymena thermophila", the ribosomal RNA core is represented as a grey tube and expansion segments are shown in red.
 Proteins which have homologs in eukaryotes, archaea and bacteria are shown as blue ribbons.
 Proteins shared only between eukaryotes and archaea are shown as orange ribbons and proteins specific to eukaryotes are shown as red ribbons.